Foundation Year in Chemistry, Engineering and Materials Science

 Fees and Funding for the undergraduate course

-If you continue to study at Oxford by progressing to a degree course you will need to pay the course fees and cover your living costs, for more information about undergraduate fees and funding please your course pages or the fees and funding webpages.
+If you continue to study at Oxford by progressing to a degree course you will need to pay the course fees and cover your living costs.
+Visit your course pages or the fees and funding webpages for more information about undergraduate fees and funding.

 Course data from Discover Uni provides applicants with statistics about undergraduate life at Oxford.
 But there is so much more to an Oxford degree that the numbers can’t convey.